Ingvord/tango-v10-design-doc/docs/client.md

 # Event System

-Here you can find an analysis of the existing cide base related to the Tango Event System (9.3.x).
+Here you can find an analysis of the existing code base related to the Tango Event System (9.3.x).
 Exisiting code base is presented in blockscheme diagrams.
 These blockscheme diagrams are close to actual code, i.e. only a very few very low level detailes are omitted.

 ---